Lonely Planet: History

-Early years
+20th century

 Lonely Planet was founded by married couple Maureen and Tony Wheeler.
-In 1972, they embarked on an overland trip through Europe and Asia to Australia, following the route of the Oxford and Cambridge Far Eastern Expedition.
+In 1972, they embarked on an overland trip through Europe and Asia to Australia following the route of the Oxford and Cambridge Far Eastern Expedition.

 The company name originates from the misheard "lovely planet" in a song written by Matthew Moore.
 Lonely Planet's first book, Across Asia on the Cheap, had 94 pages; it was written by the couple in their home.
 The original 1973 print run consisted of stapled booklets with pale blue cardboard covers.

-Tony returned to Asia to write Across Asia on the Cheap: A Complete Guide to Making the Overland Trip, published in 1975.
+Wheeler returned to Asia to write Across Asia on the Cheap: A Complete Guide to Making the Overland Trip, published in 1975.

-Expansion

-The Lonely Planet guide book series initially expanded to cover other countries in Asia, with the India guide book in 1981, and expanded to rest of the world later on.
+The Lonely Planet guide book series initially expanded to cover other countries in Asia, with the India guide book in 1981, and expanded to the rest of the world later.
 Geoff Crowther was renowned for frequently inserting his opinions into the text of the guides he wrote.
 His writing was instrumental to the rise of Lonely Planet.
 The journalist used the term "Geoffness", in tribute to Crowther, to describe a quality that has been lost in travel guides.

 By 1999, Lonely Planet had sold 30 million copies of its travel guides.
-The company's authors consequently benefited from profit-sharing and expensive events were held at the Melbourne office, at which limousines would arrive, filled with Lonely Planet employees.
-In 2022, Lonely Planet bought Elsewhere, a website that links travelers directly with experts who assist in designing trips.
+The company's authors consequently benefited from profit-sharing and expensive events were held at the Melbourne office, at which Lonely Planet authors would arrive in limousines.

-Wheelers' sale to BBC
+21st century

 In 2007, the Wheelers and John Singleton sold a 75% stake in the company to BBC Worldwide, worth an estimated £63 million at the time.
 The company was publishing 500 titles and ventured into television production.
 BBC Worldwide struggled following the acquisition, registering a £3.2 million loss in the year to the end of March 2009.
 By the end of March 2010, profits of £1.9 million had been generated, as digital revenues had risen 37% year-on-year over the preceding 12 months, a Lonely Planet magazine had grown and non-print revenues increased from 9% in 2007 to 22%.

 Lonely Planet's digital presence included 140 apps and 8.5 million unique users for lonelyplanet.com, which hosted the Thorn Tree travel forum.
-BBC Worldwide acquired the remaining 25% of the company for £42.1 million (A$67.2 million) from the Wheelers.
+In 2011, BBC Worldwide acquired the remaining 25% of the company for £42.1 million (A$67.2 million) from the Wheelers.

 BBC's sale to NC2

-By 2012 BBC wanted to divest itself of the company and in March 2013 confirmed the sale of Lonely Planet to Brad Kelley's NC2 Media for US$77.8 million (£51.5 million), at nearly an £80 million (US$118.89 million) loss.
+By 2012, the BBC wanted to divest itself of the company and in March 2013 confirmed the sale of Lonely Planet to Brad Kelley's NC2 Media for US$77.8 million (£51.5 million), at nearly an £80 million (US$118.89 million) loss.